electricsquare/information-theory/presentation.md

 ::: notes

 The implication is that a coding *should* exist that itself has a coding rate $R=H$, and if we can find-it, it will be optimal.

+So yeah, maybe there is a different code with a code rate R of 1.75?

 :::